 Training on the NSW Rural Generalist Medical Training Program takes up to four years, depending on the year of entry.
 This includes meeting the requirements for general practice training and training in an advanced skill.

-Positions for the 2021 NSW Rural Generalist Medical Training Program Foundation Year will be advertised on the JMO recruitment system in mid September 2020.
+Positions for the NSW Rural Generalist Medical Training Program Foundation Year will be advertised through the JMO recruitment system.

 No. Applicants who wish to commence in the NSW Rural Generalist Medical Training Program as Rural Generalist Foundation Year Trainees as PGY2 doctors, may apply to both NSW Rural Generalist Medical Training Program and the AGPT during their intern year.

 Eligibility for the RGTP is on the basis that the trainee is either currently enrolled, or working towards enrolment on a general practice training pathway during the rural Generalist Foundation Year.
 Proof of enrolment is required prior to commencement of the advanced skills training year.
 Trainees may be enrolled in the AGPT, RVTS or ACRRM independent pathway.

 The majority of AST positions are allocated to trainees already on the NSW Rural Generalist Medical Training Program who are eligible to progress to the AST year.
 Only vacant AST positions are available for lateral entry to the NSW Rural Generalist Medical Training Program.
 Only vacant advanced skills training positions will be available for lateral entry to the NSW Rural Generalist Medical Training Program.
 These positions are advertised each year as part of the NSW Junior Medical Officer Recruitment Campaign.